VATSALVARSHNEY108/B.O.I.-MARK-2/docs/LOCAL_SETUP_GUIDE.md

 ## ⚡ Quick Test

-Try this in the VATSAL chatbot NOW (on Replit):
+Try this in the BOI chatbot NOW (on Replit):

 ```
 list desktop files